Video summary

 So when we lend a hand, we help.

-I'm going to give you two examples to help you better understand the expression and, above all, to help you use it yourself.
+I'm going to give you a couple of contextualizations to help you better understand the expression and, above all, so that you too can use it.

 Here's a first example.